Martica199005/Algorithm-Analysis/README.md

 (ii) appear without
 negation,
 (iii) to appear negated.
-To find an interpretation, the algorithm will have a “exhaustive search” approach over all possible interpretations.
+To find an interpretation, the algorithm will have a “exhaustive search” (or brute force search ) approach over all possible interpretations.
 You can identify and add local optimizations to remove some interpretations (e.g. for situations where a variable does not appear in a clause).